kastoestoramadus/dev-blog-env/_posts/2018-08-22-short-time-support-against-ecology.md

 ![](https://cdn-images-1.medium.com/max/1200/1*TMRayUTb65ScYlvwYz1JPA.jpeg)

 # How long is your support on your phone?
 Why I even ask?
 Do you know that the easiest way to hack your device is just to use already well-known exploits?
-Each update exposes backdoors to your phone!* It is so easy to hack that way that veeeery few tries to hack an updated system.
+Each update exposes backdoors to your phone!
+Hacking an updated system is just too expensive for a regular hacker.

 # So... how long is your support on your tablet?
 * cheap androids - not supported at all